Tracie has been in scouting for over 10 years. Scouting values are important to her and her family, and she enjoys being with her children.

 - Spaghetti in a Hot Dog Bun: Having the Courage to Be Who You Are by Maria Dismondy - A wonderful story on how to deal with a bully in a positive way.

-There a many songs about being courageous and having the strength to do what needs to be done.
+There are many songs about being courageous and having the strength to do what needs to be done.
 The songs listed here are just a starting point.
 Listen to what the girls are listening to and talk to them about the lyrics.
 And don't forget to build up your courage...and dance.

 Any activity where the girls are learning a new skill or performing in some way provides an opportunity to practice being courageous and strong